 Digital frequency meter is a general purpose instrument that displays the frequency of a periodic electrical signal to an accuracy of three decimal places.
 It counts the number events occurring within the oscillations during a given interval of time.
 As the preset period gets completed, the value in the counter display on the screen and the counter reset to zero.
 Various types of instruments are available which operates at a fixed or variable frequency.
-But if any frequency meter operates at a different frequency than specified range, it could carry out abnormally.
-For measuring low frequencies, the deflection type meters are widely used.
+But if we operate any frequency meter at different frequencies than the specified range, it could carry out abnormally.
+For measuring low frequencies, we usually use deflection type meters.
 The deflection of the pointer on the scale shows the change in frequency.
-The deflection type instruments are of two types: one is electrically resonant circuits and other is ratio meter.
+The deflection type instruments are of two types: one is electrically resonant circuits, and other is ratio meter.

 The functioning of the gate is operated by the main-gate flip-flop.
 An electronic counter at the gate output that counts the number of pulses passed through the gate while it was open.
-As the next divider pulse is received at main gate flip-flop, the counting interval ends and divider pulses are locked out.
-The resultant value displayed on a display screen which has the ring counting units of scale-of-ten circuits and each unit is coupled to a numeric indicator, which provides the digital display.
-As the reset pulse generator is triggered, ring counters get reset automatically and the same procedure starts again.
+As the main gate flip-flop receives next divider pulse, the counting interval ends, and divider pulses are locked out.
+The resultant value displayed on a display screen which has the ring counting units of scale-of-ten circuits and each unit couples to a numeric indicator, which provides the digital display.
+As the reset pulse generator is triggered, ring counters get reset automatically, and the same procedure starts again.

 The range of modern digital frequency meter is between the range from104 to 109 hertz.
 The possibility of relative measurement error ranges between from 10-9 to 10-11 hertz and a sensitivity of 10-2 volt.